Interactive Puzzles: two quick reviews

 This comes in a small or large size, and is weighted at the base so it wobbles but doesn’t tip over.
 As a dog pushes it around with nose or paws, dry food falls out intermittently.
 This is an ACTIVE toy, and some dogs get quite enthusiastic about pushing it around.
 If he's too noisy or rough with it, put it outside in your fenced yard for the dog to play with there.
 If your dog seems sensitive to the noise it makes initially as it's moving around on the floor, offer it on a carpeted surface first.

 For most dogs, it's relatively simple to achieve treat-dispensing success, so it’s a good starting toy for a dog new to food puzzles.
 If your pup seems confused, you can show him yourself how batting it around causes food to pop out, or you can smudge a bit of peanut butter or cream cheese on the exterior to promote interest.
-It's made of very sturdy, hard plastic, and I’ve not heard any reports of dogs destroying one.
+It's made of very sturdy, hard plastic, and thus hard for dogs to ravage!
 It unscrews at the base, so you can refill and also wipe clean.

 The other food puzzle is a fake marrow bone made by Nylabone: